|

 garden and a blessed place.
 Top

-© 2006, 2013 Harold A. Roth; No reproduction without permission.
+© 2006-2024 Alchemy Works; No reproduction without permission. |

-You can order any of the seeds below by clicking on them and
+You can order any of the

-going to their individual pages, or you can purchase one of
+seeds below by clicking on them and going to their individual pages, or

-*Starter Collection *Intermediate
+Starter Collection

-Easy Plants for the Witch's Garden: Clary Sage,
+5 easy plants for the Witch's Garden:

-White-seeded Poppy,
+Black-seeded Poppy,

 Elfwort,